 Mode S Transponder

-The most advanced category of transponder is the Mode S. Like a Mode A transponder, the Mode S transmits a four-digit squawk code.
+The most advanced category of a transponder is the Mode S. Like a Mode A transponder, the Mode S transmits a four-digit squawk code.
 Like Mode C, it also shares the aircraft’s altitude.

 The difference between Mode C and Mode S transponders is that a Mode S also sends registration information and speed to ATC and to other in-range aircraft equipped with Mode S transponders.